Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/New-AzTrafficManagerProfile.md

 ```

 ## DESCRIPTION
-The **New-AzureRmTrafficManagerProfile** cmdlet creates an Azure Traffic Manager profile.
+The **New-AzTrafficManagerProfile** cmdlet creates an Azure Traffic Manager profile.
 Specify the *Name* parameter and required settings.
 This cmdlet returns a local object that represents the new profile.

 This cmdlet does not configure Traffic Manager endpoints.
-You can update the local profile object by using the Add-AzureRmTrafficManagerEndpointConfig cmdlet.
+You can update the local profile object by using the Add-AzTrafficManagerEndpointConfig cmdlet.
-Then upload changes to Traffic Manager by using the Set-AzureRmTrafficManagerProfile cmdlet.
+Then upload changes to Traffic Manager by using the Set-AzTrafficManagerProfile cmdlet.
-Alternatively, you can add endpoints by using the New-AzureRmTrafficManagerEndpoint cmdlet.
+Alternatively, you can add endpoints by using the New-AzTrafficManagerEndpoint cmdlet.

 ## EXAMPLES

 ### Example 1: Create a profile
 ```
-PS C:\>New-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" -ProfileStatus Enabled -TrafficRoutingMethod Performance -RelativeDnsName "contosoapp" -TTL 30 -MonitorProtocol HTTP -MonitorPort 80 -MonitorPath "/default.aspx"
+PS C:\>New-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11" -ProfileStatus Enabled -TrafficRoutingMethod Performance -RelativeDnsName "contosoapp" -TTL 30 -MonitorProtocol HTTP -MonitorPort 80 -MonitorPath "/default.aspx"
 ```

 This command creates an Azure Traffic Manager profile named ContosoProfile in resource group ResourceGroup11.